What to do if you’re unhappy with your A Level results

 Didn't get the A Level results you wanted?
-No matter how bad you feel the results are, all is not lost and things could actually end out working out better than you expect – here are your options.
+No matter how bad you feel the results are, all is not lost and things may well work out much better than you expect.
+Here are your options.

-If you don't get the A Level results needed to get into your choice of university, it can seem like a disaster.
-But once you've got through all the tears and tantrums, it's time to knuckle down and assess your options.
+If you don't get the A Level results needed to get into your firm or insurance university choices, it can seem like a disaster (at first).
+But we promise that it's not.

-Every year thousands of course places are available through UCAS Clearing, so you'll still have plenty of choices and plenty of opportunities to find a course that makes you happy – or an alternative route instead.
+Every year, thousands of university places are available through UCAS Clearing.
+So, you'll still have loads of choices and plenty of opportunities to find a course that makes you happy.
+Or, you can take an alternative route instead.

-What to do if you don't get the grades you need for uni
+What to do if you think you got bad A Levels

-Even if you're certain you've made the grades you need, there's no harm in being prepared.
-It only takes half an hour to think about a realistic back-up plan and can save you lots of panic and soul-searching on results day.
+Even if you're certain you've made the grades you need ahead of results day, there's no harm in being prepared.
+It only takes half an hour to think about a realistic backup plan.
+The preparation can save you lots of panic and soul-searching on results day.

-Also, there's sometimes a chance that you can sweet talk universities, especially if you've only just missed out on your offer.
-So, make sure you’ve got the admissions and faculty numbers of your insurance and first choice plugged into your phone beforehand, just in case.
+Also, there's sometimes a chance that you can sweet-talk universities, especially if you've only just missed out on your offer.
+Note down the numbers for the admissions and faculty offices of your insurance and first-choice universities beforehand, just in case.

 Don't rush into the wrong course

-You may be overwhelmed by the temptation to grab any available phone and ring anyone and everyone who may give you a place, but give yourself a couple of minutes to compose yourself.
+You may be overwhelmed by the temptation to grab the nearest phone and ring anyone and everyone who might give you a place.
+However, give yourself a couple of minutes to compose yourself.
 It's important to stay as calm and level-headed as you can in these phone calls.

-You can check out which courses have spaces in Clearing on the UCAS website or on individual university websites.
+You can find out which courses have spaces in Clearing on the UCAS website or on individual university sites.

 Ask for advice

-While you might feel pretty rubbish, don't forget to keep the people who care about you updated.
-Parents and guardians who have never been in the same situation are going to be feeling just as stressed as you are, especially if they don’t have a clue what’s going on.
+While you'll have a lot on your plate, don't forget to keep the people who care about you updated.
+Parents and guardians who have never been in the same situation are going to feel just as stressed as you are, especially if they're not kept in the loop.

-It's also a good idea to talk things through with people; your friends, family and teachers know you well.
-They may point out some things you've overlooked.
+It's also a good idea to talk things through with your friends, family and teachers.
+They all know you well, so may point out some things you've overlooked.

-Colleges and sixth forms will often have advisers on hand to speak to on the day and it is worth listening to what other people have to say, even if you choose not to agree!
+Colleges and sixth forms will often have advisers on hand to speak to on the day.
+It's worth listening to what other people have to say, even if you don't agree with their advice.

 Try to get a few offers

-The sense of relief when you're offered a place will seem like a massive load off your shoulders, but that doesn't mean you should stop searching.
+Getting offered a place will seem like a massive load off your shoulders.
+But that doesn't mean you should stop searching straight away.

-Treat Clearing just like your original application and try to find a variety of options before settling for one.
+Treat Clearing just like your original application and try to find a variety of options before making your final choice.

-Most courses will give you between 24 and 48 hours to accept their offers – plenty of time to mull over your choices.
+Most courses will give you between 24 and 48 hours to accept their offers.
+There is plenty of time to mull over your options.

-Don't be afraid of turning them all down if you feel they're not right for you.
-It's much better (and cheaper) to wait a year and do something else instead of starting a course that doesn't suit you.
+Don't be afraid to turn them all down if you feel they're not right for you.
+It's much better to wait a year and do something else instead of starting a course that doesn't suit you.
 Otherwise, you might find yourself in a position where you're thinking about dropping out of university.

 Don't rush your decision because you're freaking out about not having a place.